-There is something special about having people admire an item or product you have made, pick it up, and then pay you for it.
+There is something special about having people admire an item or product you have made, pick it up, and then (especially!) pay you for it.
 Call it getting a crash course in retail or connecting with customers, but giving art shows, craft fairs and farmer’s markets a shot can be a rewarding experience.

 One of the secrets to success is to plan on participating in many events throughout the season, which will allow you to settle on the types of locations, themes, and setups that work for you, and earn more money for all the items you sell.
 For example, if you participate in 12 markets per year, your pop-up tent and signage will cost 1/12 of its initial cost when it comes to calculating the return on investment for each time you set up.

 When you first start out selling at craft fairs or farmer’s markets, it can be difficult to determine how much to pay for a stall.
 Some booths/stalls seem very expensive, but that may be for several good reasons.
 Therefore, you should determine the profit margin of each piece you make in advance.
 Essentially, you should think about how much money you spent on your project and how much you will need to sell it for in order to break even.

 It is also important to know where the money you spend is going.
 A good venue organizer should have a sound publicity campaign worked out in advance.
 Therefore, you should find out whether the craft fair will be promoted using posters and flyers on the day of the event or through radio and local press too.
 Even a simple advertising campaign takes organization in advance.

 If you have the time to visit and see for yourself, find out how the staff or organizer has laid out the fair.
 Determine whether they are considerate of where they place the vendors and how many of each type of vendor/discipline they will allow.
 You may even be allows to pay extra for more space or a prime position.
 However, you should remember to include the extra cost and time you will incur having to stock your items in a larger space.